johnwarlick/netapp-ontap-ansible-awx-demo/README.md

 `curl https://raw.githubusercontent.com/johnwarlick/netapp-ontap-ansible-awx-demo/main/_bootstrap/bootstrap.sh -o bootstrap.sh && bash bootstrap.sh`

-This lab contains a rather outdated version of AWX.
-This will install k0s, deploy a newer AWX, and set up the config/projects.

 # TODO
-- Look into installing newer AWX on K0s
+- This lab contains a rather outdated version of AWX.
+Look into installing newer AWX on K0s
 - Put API calls to AWX in the mock provisioning app and make it load in the browser.
 - Add input masking / validation to mock provisioning app